Julian Leszczyński

-Julian Leszczyński (/pl/; 8 January 1889 - 20 August 1939), also known by pseudonym Leński, was a Polish communist political activist, publicist, and leader of the Stalinist faction in the Communist Party of Poland (KPP).
+Julian Leszczyński (/pl/; 8 January 1889 - 21 September 1939), also known by pseudonym Leński, was a Polish communist political activist, publicist, and leader of the Stalinist faction in the Communist Party of Poland (KPP).

 He led the party in the 1930s, and himself fell victim to the Great Purge.

 Life and career

-Leszczyński was born into a working-class family.
-Brought up in the Russian-occupied sector of Poland, Lenski was arrested and expelled from school for leading a student strike during the 1905 Russian Revolution, and in that same year joined the Social Democracy of the Kingdom of Poland and Lithuania (SPDKiL) in Warsaw.
+Leszczyński was born into a working-class family in Plock, in the Russian-occupied sector of Poland, he went to high school in his native city, and became a socialist at the age of 16.
+Lenski was arrested and expelled from school for leading a student strike during the 1905 Russian Revolution, and in that same year joined the Social Democracy of the Kingdom of Poland and Lithuania (SPDKiL) in Warsaw.
 In 1909–12, he studied philosophy at Kraków university, after which he lived illegally, working as a full-time party organiser.
 When the SDPKiL split, he supported the rozlamovist opposition, led by Jacob Hanecki and Karl Radek, who were closer to the Bolsheviks than the old SDPKiL leaders, Rosa Luxemburg and Leo Jogiches.
 He represented the group at a Bolshevik conference that in Poronino, near Krakow, in September 1913, organised by Vladimir Lenin.
 Arrested in October 1913, he was released after three months for lack of evidence, but was arrested again in 1914, and was one of a batch of Polish prisoners transferred to Oryol fortress at the start of the war with Germany.
 Later he was exiled to Mtsensk, then was released on parole.

 Lenski was in Petrograd (St Petersburg) during the February Revolution and represented the reunited SDPKiL at the Bolshevik conference in April, where Lenin called for a second revolution.
 During the October Revolution, he took part in seizing the main post office.
 In the new Soviet government, he was appointed chief commissar for Polish Affairs in the People's Commissariat for Nationalities, which was headed by Joseph Stalin.
 In February–April 1919, he was People's Commissar for Education in the short-lived Lit-Bel republic.
 In 1919–20, he was head of the Polish bureau of the Ukraine communist party.
 He was one of a minority of Polish exiles in soviet Russia who backed the decision to pursue the Polish-soviet war in 1920.